The unofficial end to summer this weekend is expected to draw thousands of Iowans out to their state parks and waterways.

 Whether it be tubing, kayaking or canoeing, paddlers are enjoying the splash of the water, scenic views, and wildlife viewing from Iowa’s rivers, rapids and streams, stay safe each time you paddle with these simple safety tips:

-- With very low water levels, due to drought conditions, some waterways are not suitable for paddling, often leaving paddlers stranded.
-Be sure to check the latest river conditions here before heading out.
+- With very low water levels in central and western Iowa, due to drought conditions, some waterways are not suitable for paddling, often leaving paddlers stranded.

 - Let others know where you will be paddling, including what access to what access, and when you are expected to return.